 If you’re going to downtown Spokane, take your trip to the next level with a visit to Spokandy.
 At over 100 years old, this candy shop has kept generation after generation enjoying handcrafted Washington chocolate and other tasty confections.

-Terrence J. Riley originally opened the shop in 1913, setting the tone for their operations to this day.
-As is tradition, they still make their candies by hand using the highest quality ingredients and candy-making practices established centuries ago.
+Terrence J. Riley originally opened the shop in 1913, and they still make their candies by hand using candy-making practices established centuries ago.
 Visit their shop on West Third Avenue to explore their chocolate assortments plus pecan caramel patties, peanut clusters, and so much more.

 Brown & Haley